 In this passage Berkeley allows that our knowledge and understanding can extend beyond our ideas.
 Our notions of things are not ideas, but our notions of things allow us to conceive of them.

-There is little consensus on the correct interpretation of Berkelyan notions.
+There is little consensus on the correct interpretation of Berkeleyan notions.
 Scholars have asked whether Berkeley changed his views over time and the introduction of notions in the 1734 editions of the Principles and Dialogues is consistent with his earlier views or whether it represents a departure or development.
 And there has also been debate about whether notions should be understood as mental entities akin to ideas or whether a deflationary account of them can be given by drawing on Berkeley’s philosophy of language.
 A promising alternative approach suggests that Berkeleyan notions are a special, distinctive type of immediate phenomenological awareness.
 For present purposes, these disputes can be set aside.
 What is important is just the fact that Berkeley’s appeal to notions shows the pressure he was under as a result of his restrictive understanding of ideas.
 There was manifestly certain cognitive work for which ideas—understood imagistically—were unsuited.
 Berkeley simply could not ignore the mind’s ability to perform this work and our awareness of the mind performing it.
 This made the appeal to notions necessary.
 Intriguingly, much of the cognitive work done by notions is similar to the work done by the Lockean ideas Berkeley criticizes.
 Our notions of finite minds and of God seem to capture abstract features of spirits.
 Our notions of our own minds give us some understanding of a thing that plays an under-propping or supporting roles for ideas that inhere in it.
 And our notions also give us a grasp on active powers, including the active powers responsible for producing ideas in our minds.
 Seen one way, paying attention to this can help to bridge the apparent divide between Locke and Berkeley.
 At the end of the day, they shoulder similar burdens in attempting to account for our experiences and explain our cognitive behavior.
 Seen another way, however, this can serve to reemphasize the deep disagreement between the two authors over the role that ideas can play in those explanatory accounts.
-For Berkeley it was important to restrict the scope of ideas to the sensory.
+For Berkeley, it was important to restrict the scope of ideas to the sensory.
 Locke saw no need for this type of restriction.

 6. Conclusion